New Weight Watchers points system – ProPoints

 It could also be said that Weight Watchers are trying to cash in on the more popular low carb, high protein diets such as Atkins which are also popular with men.

-The new formula for calculating propoints is a closely guarded secret, and as such, members of the Weight Watchers points system do not know why a certain food has the value allocated to it.
+The new formula for calculating SmartPoints is a closely guarded secret, and as such, members of the Weight Watchers points system do not know why a certain food has the value allocated to it.

-In addition there is of course the issue that all of the Weight Watchers' books, calculators and scales sold in the past are instantly obsolete and need to be replaced; BBC Watchdog recently reported on their refusal to refund people who had just brought the old style equipment.
+In addition there is of course the issue that all of the Weight Watchers' books, calculators and scales sold in the past are instantly obsolete and need to be replaced; BBC Watchdog reported on their refusal to refund people who had just brought the old style equipment.

 - It has simplified the calorie counting process for some, and has made it less strict by introducing the ‘safety net’.
 Alcohol and treats are now allowed.